-Part of the firefighter selection process is a specific firefighter medical assessment.
-Our medical provider will test your hearing, vision, lung function and range of movement, as well as general health.
+Part of the firefighter selection process is a specific firefighter medical assessment which is required for employment.
+The pre-employment medical assessment will be conducted by a medical practitioner nominated by DELWP.
+The assessment is paid for by DELWP and tests hearing, vision, lung function and range of movement, as well as general health.
 The test may take up to 1.5 hours.

 Employment as a firefighter is not recommended for people with serious cardiovascular, neurological or respiratory conditions, or who are obese.
-You are encouraged to contact our medical provider if you have any queries.
-Their details and more specific information about allergies, anaphylaxis and chronic medical conditions are available on our website.